joshashton/AsteroidsGame/README.md

 ## Description

 Using the arrow keys to rotate and thrust the space ship, the aim is to dodge and shoot asteroids that are constantly flying around in space.
-Different sized astteroids are included and big asteroids break into smaller ones when shot.
-Asteroids drop power ups for the player when destroyed.
+Different sized asteroids are included and big asteroids break into smaller ones when shot.
+Asteroids drop power ups for the player to collect when they are destroyed.

 ### Features
 - Player movement